bgroveben/codecademyPHP/README.md

 # Introduction to PHP, courtesy of the Codecademy.

-## I am at: UNIT 5: LOOPS: FOR AND FOREACH
+## I am at: UNIT 6: LOOPS: WHILE AND DO-WHILE

 You wanna play along, great!
 Make sure you have PHP installed on your machine.
 No, I won't tell you how.